wessenstam/ts2019/xplay/xplay.rst

 Lets install **Stress** so we can use it to generate load.

-Login to the VM vis ssh or Console session, and sun the following command:
+Login to the VM vis ssh or Console session, and run the following command:

 - **Username** - root
 - **password** - nutanix/4u